syndesisio/syndesis/README.md

 ```

 We now have a page that is resilient to page refreshes, can be shared with others, and uses the URL as a single source of truth.
 Plus, with a little help from the browser, we can use history state to improve the user experience.

+### Testing

+#### Unit testing

+TODO talk about jest, react-testing-library, point out to useful resources.

+#### Integration testing

+TODO talk about Cypress, the backend, the mock recorder/replayer, how to write an integration test

 ## License